What is Satisfactory Academic Progress (SAP)?

 - GPA - Minimum cumulative grade point average (GPA) of 2.0 for all undergraduate students.

 - Credit Completion Rate - Minimum credit hour completion rate of 66.6% for both undergraduate and graduate students.

 - Maximum Time Frame - Completing a degree within a maximum time frame (150% of the number of hours required for graduation in their programs of study, including transferred hours accepted for credit toward the degree.)

-- The Office of Financial Aid reviews the transcripts of each student who received aid at the end of each Spring semester.
+- The Office of Financial Aid reviews the grades of each student who received aid at the end of each Spring semester.